What if you stumbled upon a gigantic, knocked over coffee cup or a melting popsicle the size of your couch on your way home?

 Track the performance of your campaign and how it reflects on your sales and profits.

 Maybe now this seems overwhelming, but with a little bit of creativity and courage, you can launch your first guerrilla marketing campaign.

 As you can see, guerrilla marketing isn’t just run of the mill marketing tactic.
 It’s a powerful tool that can help you spread the word about your business faster and reach more potential customers, which results in more sales and increased revenue.

-To execute this campaign properly, you will need a little bit of creativity, boldness and, of course, some budget.
-Even though guerrilla marketing campaigns doesn’t cost an arm and a leg, you’ll still need some resources to finance it.
+To execute this campaign correctly, you will need a little bit of creativity, boldness, and, of course, some budget.
+Even though guerrilla marketing campaigns don’t cost an arm and a leg, you’ll still need some resources to finance it.